LiTianchu/aseprite-texture-map-gen/README.md

 ## Using the Extension

 Each texture-map submenu provides a `Dialog` command and a `Quick Generate` command.
-Quick generation skips the dialog and uses the layer and map settings saved in each `Dialog` form.
+Quick generation skips the dialog and uses the settings saved in each `Dialog` form.

 <small>*Note: Quick Command generates the texture map with settings set in the Dialog Panel*</small>
 <small>*Note: Recommended to add the Quick Commands to your keybinds via `Edit` -> `Keyboard Shortcuts` -> `Menus`*</small>